Donmutalib/Exercise-Tracker/README.md

         }
     ]
 }

+404 (Not Found)

+No user found for that ID

 ```

 Should return a user object with a count property representing the number of exercises that belong to that user.